shakeyourbunny/RWMS/docs/documentation.md

 Python 3 distributions less then 3.6.

 #### Windows
-Windows binary downloads are available on the release page.
+Windows binary downloads are no longer available for download after 0.94.7.
+Instead, if you wish to have a binary executable, use the included build_executable.cmd which was used for generating these executables.
+You will need PyInstaller and zip for generating the executable.

 If you wish to use the source directly, see below.